ArtyIF/TMAG/README.md

 - [ ] Or maybe move to shader generation?
 Should solve potential OoB issues
 - [ ] Come up with more features

-## Known Bugs (move to issues)
-- Because of how render textures work, sometimes you need to click the Generate button twice

 ## Thanks
 - Denis Pahunov for creating [MapMagic 2](https://assetstore.unity.com/packages/tools/terrain/mapmagic-2-165180), which is an incredibly powerful (although slow on Linux Editor) free tool (with extra paid extensions) for terrain generation
 - Any contributors.
 If you aren't one, don't be afraid!